PHT-Medic/documentation/docs/user_guide/station.md

 # ------------- ommitted ------------
 ```

-### First steps with running the station
-1. Run ```docker-compose up -d```
-2. Check that the logs do not contain any startup errors with ```docker-compose logs -f```
-3. Go to ```http://localhost:8080``` nd check whether you can see the web interface of Apache Airflow
-4. Login to the airflow web interface with the previously set user credentials

-!!! info
-  The train needs to arrive first at the station and then you should start the station.
-Else the train won't build and shows an error in the User Interface.

 ## Getting started with Airflow
 Trains and other station tasks are executed via airflow DAGs.
 The DAGs can be triggered via the airflow web interface,